rockr-data/news-article-clustering-unsupervised-learning/README.md

 This project contributes by:

-- Benchmarking clustering on **138K+ documents**
+- Evaluating clustering at **138K+ article scale**
-- Comparing six full NLP pipelines
+- Comparing six complete NLP pipelines
-- Testing underused methods such as **HDBSCAN** and **BIRCH**
+- Demonstrating the value of underused methods such as HDBSCAN and BIRCH
+- Showing TF-IDF remains highly relevant
-- Combining quantitative metrics with human validation
+- Combining metrics with human validation
-- Demonstrating that simpler lexical methods remain highly relevant
+- Highlighting real-world method trade-offs

 ---